cabloy/zova/zova-docs/index.md

     details: Encapsulating unified data sources through model mechanism, including Cookie, Localstorage and server-side data managed by TanStack Query
   - title: IOC Container
     details: The IOC container provided by Zova has a clearer concept and more powerful functions, which is a powerful tool for the development of large-scale business systems
-  - title: Type programming without type
-    details: Zova adopts a strategy that combines dependency injection and dependency lookup, significantly reducing the use of decorator functions.
-Prioritizing the use of dependency lookup can achieve a development experience of "Type programming without type", which means that we can enjoy the many benefits of type programming without the need to annotate types, thus keeping our code concise and elegant, significantly improving development efficiency, and ensuring code quality
   - title: Modularization
     details: In a large web business system, as the business grows and changes, it is also necessary to divide the system into relatively independent modules in order to avoid code bloating.
 This is why Zova introduces modularization.
 In Zova, a module is a natural bundle boundary, and automatically bundled into an independent asynchronous chunk when building, bidding farewell to the hassle of Vite configuration and effectively avoiding the fragmentation of bundles.
 Especially in large business systems, this advantage is particularly evident
 ---